Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds: mmGait10 dataset Structure

 \section{mmGait10 dataset Structure}

-To evaluate our approach, we collect mmGait10, a radar point cloud dataset for human gait analysis.
-The dataset is available at \url{https://zenodo.org/records/14974386}.
-This comprises approximately 5 hours of radar point cloud measurements collected from $10$ subjects.
+To evaluate our approach, we collect mmGait10, a radar dataset for human gait analysis \revv{\cite{mazzieri_2025_14974386}, that includes both \ac{md} spectrograms and point cloud sequences}. \revv{This comprises approximately 5 hours of radar measurements collected from $10$ subjects}.
 The participants have a diverse range of physical characteristics, including sex, height, and weight, to capture a realistic variety of walking patterns.
 Informed consent was obtained from all the involved subjects before data collection.
 More details regarding the amount of recorded data for each subject are reported in \tab{tab:subj-dataset-stats}.
 Each subject is instructed to walk freely along random trajectories in a $7.81$~m $\times$ $7.26$~m room.
 To further enhance diversity and realism, each subject's gait is recorded under three different conditions: \textit{i)} walking freely, \textit{ii)} walking freely while holding a smartphone, and \textit{iii)} walking freely with their hands in their pockets.
 These different walking modalities, where the motion of different body parts is present or absent (e.g., when holding a smartphone, the arm's natural swinging motion is restricted), enable learning more general and robust gait features.
 Each walking modality is carried out for approximately $10$ minutes, for a total recording time of approximately $30$ minutes per subject.
 All the measurements are collected with a commercial Texas Instruments MMWCAS-RF-EVM FMCW Radar, operating in the \mbox{$77$-$81$~GHz} frequency band at a frame rate of $10$~Hz.
 We report the radar parameters and the resolution of our measurements in \tab{tab:radar-params}.

 The point clouds obtained from the measurements are filtered to remove clutter due to reflections from the environment, hence only retaining the points reflected from the subjects' bodies.
 To this end, we apply the procedure used in~\cite{canil2021millitrace}, where a Kalman filter-based algorithm is employed to track the subject in the room, and a density-based clustering procedure performs the clutter removal, selecting only the points of interest.